Lauri Törni: World War II

-The September 1944 Moscow Armistice required the Finnish government to remove German troops from its territory, resulting in the Lapland War; during this period, much of the Finnish Army was demobilized, including Törni, leaving him unemployed in November 1944.
+The September 1944 Moscow Armistice required the Finnish government to remove German troops from Finnish territory, resulting in the Lapland War.
+During this period, much of the Finnish Army was demobilized, including Törni, leaving him unemployed in November 1944.
 In January 1945, he was recruited by the Pro-German resistance movement in Finland and left for saboteur training in Germany, with the intention of organizing resistance in case Finland was occupied by the Soviet Union.
-The training was prematurely ended in March, but as Törni could not secure transportation to Finland, he joined the Waffen SS to fight Soviet troops near Schwerin, Germany.
-He surrendered to British troops in the last stages of World War II and eventually returned to Finland in June 1945 after escaping a British POW camp in Lübeck, Germany.
+The training was prematurely ended in March.
+As Törni could not secure transportation to Finland, he joined the Waffen SS to fight Soviet troops near Schwerin, Germany.
+He surrendered to British troops in the last stages of World War II and returned to Finland in June 1945 after escaping a British POW camp in Lübeck, Germany.